 To install the R-package for R using command line, you should go to the folder containing the R-package and type in

 '''

+Installation for the R version

 R CMD INSTALL Relate_version.tar.gz

 '''

 If you don't have superuser privileges you may need to use -1 option.
 And the .libPaths() from R accordingly.